 Registrations close 12noon Monday, 24 May 2021, or until allocation is exhausted.

 Each eligible resident will receive a total of 15 plants each for their property, however plants will be allocated on a first ordered basis.
-Unfortunately City staff cannot hold or deliver plants.
+Unfortunately City staff cannot hold, reserve or deliver plants.